-I often use the American Community Survey (ACS) in conjuction with MAST to answer questions on the question-and-answer site Quora.com.
-Here is some additional information about how those answers are created.
+I often use the American Community Survey (ACS) in conjuction with MAST to answer questions on the question-and-answer site Quora.com, and I’ve recently begun writing on Medium.com.
+Here is some additional information about how the tabulations (and resultant charts) that I use are created.

 Many tabulations from MAST have two sections: